-- Fabrication or Falsification involves, among other things, negligent, false or misleading representation of evidence, results, data or information which forms part of one's submitted work, with the intention to deceive the marker.
+Fabrication or Falsification involves, among other things, negligent, false or misleading representation of evidence, results, data or information which forms part of one's submitted work, with the intention to deceive the marker.
 Fabrication or falsification also includes concealing material information.
-Examples of fabrication or falsification include, but are not limited to, inventing or counterfeiting data or lab procedures; the false citation of a source of information; altering grade reports or other academic records; altering a returned examination paper and seeking a better grade. - Facilitating Academic Misconduct involves, among other things, intentionally or knowingly helping or attempting to help another to commit an act of academic misconduct.
-Examples include, but are not limited to, allowing another student to copy from one's paper during an examination or test; distributing test questions or substantive information about the material to be covered on a test before the exam; sharing of work and/or answers with other persons within or beyond the College, whether shared privately or via a cheat site (such as Chegg, Quizlet, CourseHero or other sites); not adequately safeguarding one's own answers; allowing someone else to use one's assignment or exam answers for academic credit; collaborating on work with the knowledge that the collaboration will not be reported; reconstructing questions or topics from an examination or attempting to do the same; or taking an examination or test for another student or signing a false name on an exam or paper. - Forgery involves, among other things, forging an official's signature on any document or record and falsification (see above) of evidence, results, data or other information. - Plagiarism involves, among other things, presenting the work of another as one's own without proper acknowledgment.
+Examples of fabrication or falsification include, but are not limited to, inventing or counterfeiting data or lab procedures; the false citation of a source of information; altering grade reports or other academic records; altering a returned examination paper and seeking a better grade.

+Facilitating Academic Misconduct involves, among other things, intentionally or knowingly helping or attempting to help another to commit an act of academic misconduct.
+Examples include, but are not limited to, allowing another student to copy from one's paper during an examination or test; distributing test questions or substantive information about the material to be covered on a test before the exam; sharing of work and/or answers with other persons within or beyond the College, whether shared privately or via a cheat site (such as Chegg, Quizlet, CourseHero or other sites); not adequately safeguarding one's own answers; allowing someone else to use one's assignment or exam answers for academic credit; collaborating on work with the knowledge that the collaboration will not be reported; reconstructing questions or topics from an examination or attempting to do the same; taking an examination or test for another student or signing a false name on an exam or paper; assisting another with exam answers through unauthorized software and devices (including VMWare); or assisting another with breaching, unsecuring, avoiding or otherwise tampering with exam "lock-down" browsers.

+Forgery involves, among other things, forging an official's signature on any document or record and falsification (see above) of evidence, results, data or other information.

+Plagiarism involves, among other things, presenting the work of another as one's own without proper acknowledgment.
 Inadvertent or unintentional misuse of another's work (such as relying heavily on source material that is not expressly acknowledged) is still considered plagiarism.
-Examples of plagiarism include, but are not limited to, submitting as your own work the work of another; the use of a ghost writer, commercial writing service, or extensive help from another; submission of work written and/or created by artificial intelligence and technologies as one's own work; downloading and submitting a paper from a web site; directly quoting from a source without acknowledgment;
+Examples of plagiarism include, but are not limited to, submitting as your own work the work of another; the use of a ghost writer, commercial writing service, or extensive help from another; submission of work written and/or created by artificial intelligence and technologies as one's own work; downloading and submitting a paper from a web site; directly quoting from a source without acknowledgment; paraphrasing or summarizing another's work without acknowledging the source (including machine-generated paraphrasing); or using facts, figures, graphs, charts or information without acknowledging the source.